 In the 21st century, video games have been increasingly growing in popularity in the region.
 American first-person shooters, many of which take place in the Middle East, are particularly popular among Middle-Eastern gamers.

 Current Middle-Eastern designers include Turkey's Cevat Yerli and his brothers Avni and Faruk, the founders of Crytek, the industry leader in real-time 3D graphics technology, with the CryEngine series of game engines.
-Other Middle-Eastern developers include Ramadan Soft's Tarek Solaiman, Saudi Arabian developer Semaphore, and Turkish developer Taleworlds.
+Other Middle-Eastern developers include visual novel developer Ramadan Soft's Tarek Solaiman, Saudi Arabian developer Semaphore, and Turkish developer Taleworlds.